icambron/twix.js/docs/docs.md

 ##Creating ranges

-Twix mixes the `twix()` method into all moment objects.
-You use that to create a time range from that moment:
+Twix mixes the `twix()` method into all Moment objects.
+You use that to create a time range from that Moment:

 ```js
 var range = moment(startTime).twix(endTime); //=> from start time until end time
 ```

-You can also create a range directly from the moment constructor:
+You can also create a range "statically":

 ```js
 var range = moment.twix(startTime, endTime);